Learning Volterra Memory Kernels for Non-Markovian Qubit Dynamics

 Our contribution in this work is indebted to the methods developed by these communities.
 Here, we synthesize various tools to develop a bare bones, data–driven framework that uses rational approximants (Padé) to represent bath correlation functions with a forward evaluation of the dynamics handled by a non-local Crank-Nicolson method.
 Crucially, via a Tikhonov regularization, we ensure stable Volterra kernels while retaining flexibility to capture the dynamic features of open quantum systems.

 Beyond methodology, the physical \emph{relevance} of accurate kernel identification is underscored by several model problems.
 First, exactly solvable toy models such as a two–level system coupled to a bosonic bath yield correlation functions expressible in terms of special functions \cite{Leggett1987,Weiss1999}, providing valuable benchmarks for algorithms.
-Second, semiconductor quantum dots coupled to phonon baths are experimentally realized testbeds where frequency–resolved bath integrals determine decoherence times \cite{Krummheuer2002,Ramsay2010}, making them central to solid–state quantum technologies.
-Third, cases with noncommuting system–bath couplings (e.g. simultaneous $\sigma_x$ and $\sigma_z$ interactions) produce non–block–diagonal memory kernels with cross–correlations \cite{ClosBreuer2012,FlindtNovotny2004}, challenging both theory and numerics and demanding new learning strategies.
-By designing synthetic data around these representative scenarios, we demonstrate that Padé parameterizations can faithfully recover nontrivial temporal structures including oscillatory memory, algebraic tails, and coherence transfer.
+Second, a qubit coupled to a single damped cavity mode is exactly solvable in closed form, furnishing an analytic memory kernel against which a learned kernel can be checked directly \cite{JaynesCummings1963,Garraway1997}.
+Third, semiconductor quantum dots coupled to phonon baths are experimentally realized testbeds where frequency–resolved bath integrals determine decoherence times \cite{Krummheuer2002,Ramsay2010}, making them central to solid–state quantum technologies.
+Fourth, restoring the counter-rotating terms of the cavity coupling produces a model with no closed-form kernel at all, the regime data-driven methods are ultimately built for \cite{ClosBreuer2012,FlindtNovotny2004}.
+By designing synthetic data around these representative scenarios, we demonstrate that Padé parameterizations can faithfully recover nontrivial temporal structures characteristic of open qubit dynamics.

 This paper establishes a direct bridge between applied mathematics and quantum engineering by formulating the identification of non-Markovian kernels as a constrained optimization problem over operator spaces.
 Our analysis establishes existence of minimizers, connects to classical Volterra kernel learning, and validates numerical performance on physically relevant testbeds.
+We perform a parametrization-invariant sensitivity analysis to account for the model's predictive power even where kernel recovery is ill-conditioned.
 In doing so, we provide both a mathematical framework and practical tools for quantum technologies where non-Markovianity cannot be ignored.
 Due to the simplicity of our approach, we aim to reveal as clearly as possible the numerical challenges ahead with learning matrix-valued Volterra kernels in open quantum settings.